 Details on our two types of grants:

-Three-year grants for education, income, and health impact areas
+Three-year grants for education, financial stability, and health impact areas

-One-time grants for education, income, and health impact areas, available each quarter
+One-time grants for education, financial stability, and health impact areas, available at least three times a year

 While different eligibility criteria apply to the two different types of grant, there are some things they both have in common.
 Generally, to be eligible for a United Way grant, your program must: